-- 1. Introduction - 2.
-Purpose - 3.
-Policy Context - 4.
-The Council's approach to open space, sport and recreation provision. - Definitions and clarification of terms. - 6.
+- Summary of key issues. - Executive Summary. - 1.
+Introduction. - 2.
+Purpose. - 3.
+Policy Context. - 4.
+The Council's approach to open space, sport and recreation provision. - 5.
+Definitions and clarification of terms. - 6.
 Provision of public open space, and sport and recreation facilities in residential and non-residential development. - 7.
-Consideration of whether an on-site or off-site contribution is required - 8.
+Consideration of whether an on-site or off-site contribution is required. - 8.
 Criteria used by the Council to help identify where to spend a particular Section 106 (S106) commuted sum for off-site public open space improvements. - 9.
-Children's Play Areas and Young Persons Outdoor Recreational Facilities - 10.
-Calculation of commuted sum payments for cost of set-up and maintenance. - 11.
-Replacement facilities lost to development. - 12.
-Site selection for young person's informal recreation. - 13.
-Site selection for community parks. - 14.
-Layout of Open Space to be provided by the developer. - 15.
-Further Guidance Documents. - 16.
+Children's Play Areas and Young Persons Outdoor Recreational Facilities . - 10.
+The value of urban green space for the elderly. - 11.
+Calculation of commuted sum payments for cost of set-up and maintenance. - 12.
+Replacement facilities lost to development. - 13.
+Site selection for young person's informal recreation. - 14.
+Site selection for community parks. - 15.
+Layout of Open Space to be provided by the developer. - 16.
+Further Guidance Documents. - 17.
 Location Map showing key open space, outdoor sport and recreation sites located within Dudley Borough.